 Well!
 That settles it then.
 If someone tells me something is the best in the world, you can guarantee that I’m going to go see it.
 Safe to say, the bar was set!
 I gathered my hat, scarf, coat, and high expectations and started planning.
 Spoiler alert: my only regret is that I didn’t stay longer.
 Keep scrolling to read why the Nuremberg Christmas market is 100% worth it, along with the opening dates & hours, the best time to go, and how to plan your trip.

-What Are the 2024 Dates for the Nuremberg Christmas Market?
+What Are the 2025 Dates for the Nuremberg Christmas Market?

-This year, the Nuremberg Christmas markets are open from November 29, 2024 through December 24, 2024.
+This year, the Nuremberg Christmas markets are open from November 28, 2025 through December 24, 2025.
 The hours of operation for most stalls are 10:00am to 9:00pm, except on Christmas Eve, the markets will close at 2:00pm.

 Where is the Main Christmas Market in Nuremberg Located?

-The main Christmas market location is in Hauptmarkt, the central square in Nuremberg’s old town.
+The main Christmas market is in Hauptmarkt, the central square in Nuremberg’s old town.
 If you take the Deutsche Bahn train into the city, it’s only about a 10 minute walk from the station.
 There will also be smaller markets down some of the side streets.

-The Frauenkirche and the Schöner Brunnen
+The Schöner Brunnen

+Near the Frauenkirche is the Schöner Brunnen, which literally translates into “beautiful fountain.”
 The Schöner Brunnen has the shape of a Gothic spire and is made of forty tiers adorned with meticulously crafted stone statues of biblical scenes, church figures, philosophers, and secular leaders.
 As you can see, there is a fence surrounding it, making it difficult to see up close.
 However, the fence does more than just keep people away.
 There are 2 small rings embedded into it known as Ehekarussell, which supposedly brings good luck and even fulfills wishes when you turn them.

 As for me, I’m not going to tell you what I wished for, but I will tell you that so far it hasn’t come true.
 SO – I don’t know.
 Maybe wish upon a star instead 😉.